pivot-access-ltd/bma-offline-docs/src/how-to-manage-dhcp-5132.md

 <a href="#heading--enable-or-disable-a-snippet"><h3 id="heading--enable-or-disable-a-snippet">How to enable or disable a DHCP snippet</h3></a>

-Enabling and disabling a snippet is considered a snippet update and is done via a boolean option ('true' or 'false').
+Enabling and disabling a snippet is considered a snippet update and is done via a Boolean option ('true' or 'false').
 You can disable a snippet like this:

 ``` nohighlight
 maas $PROFILE dhcpsnippet update $DHCP_SNIPPET_ID enabled=false